GHASS19/Case-Study---Integrating-Apps/README.md

 # 1. Sourcing and loading

-- Load the two datasets
+- Load the two datasets.

 - Pick the columns that we are going to work with:

 ### Google: